liyin2015/python-coding-interview/README.md

 * Graph Visualize with [graphviz](http://www.webgraphviz.com/).
 [Examples](https://graphs.grevian.org/example).
 [Tutorial to use Python](https://graphviz.readthedocs.io/en/stable/manual.html)

 ## Mocking Interviews
 Practice is important.
-Schedule some mocking interviews with [interviewing.io](https://interviewing.io/)
+Schedule some mocking interviews with [interviewing.io](https://interviewing.io/).
+If you cant manage to register, you can join us in [discord server](https://discord.gg/ZXnSag7fMP) and ask peers for practice interview.

 ## Community
 **Join me on discord server: https://discord.gg/ZXnSag7fMP, for early access of the book and a supportive community**